codedeviate/dynamicconfig/README.md

 NULL will be returned as an empty string.

+### getAsInt(key, defaultValue = "", throwOnDefault = false): int
+The same as *get* but returns the value as an integer.

+- NULL will be returned as 0
+- false will be returned as 0
+- true will be returned as 1

+### getAsFloat(key, defaultValue = "", throwOnDefault = false): float
+The same as *get* but returns the value as a float.

+- NULL will be returned as 0
+- false will be returned as 0
+- true will be returned as 1

 ### getConfig(key, defaultValue = null): [value, keyFound]
 Will try to find the key in the config.